 Michigan Parents of Children with Visual Impairments

 Michigan Parents of Children with Visual Impairments has generously supported families with funds for camps and transportation for many years.
 In addition, MPVI has their own events and Facebook page, and membership can be very helpful to your family.
-Please consider contacting them to support OUB.
 If you would like to visit their website, please use this link.

-Other philanthropic organizations that might be willing to help us are:
+Other philanthropic organizations that might be willing to help are:

 Your church, synagogue, or house of worship The Knights of Columbus